bencrabbe/argumentation_base/README.md

 # Argumentation base documentation

-This repository stores argumentation data in a `json` format that is convenient for machine learning, exchange and evaluation.
+This repository allows to retrieve argumentation data in a `json` format that is convenient for machine learning, exchange and evaluation.

 A dataset is a json file.
 Each dataset is a list of documents and each document is a dictionary with 3 keys: